panosnaz/SIZ_WAN_checks_API/WAN_checks_API_README.md

 `python WAN_checks_API.py`

-5. Send a JSON POST request to the API endpoint using tools like Postman or Power Automate:
+5. Send a POST request with JSON data using tools like Postman or Power Automate:

 	- URL: http://localhost:5000/wanchecks/
 	- Method: POST
 	- Request body: JSON payload containing the required parameters
 	- In the Headers section, the Content-Type header value must be set to application/json
+	- Make sure to include the Authorization header with the correct token.

+Example JSON data:

+`
+{
+  "device_ip": "192.168.0.1",
+  "tenant_type": "MMM",
+  "provider": "OTE",
+  "bgp_neighbor": "80.80.80.80,90.90.90.90"
+}
+`

+- You will receive a JSON response with the results of the health checks.

 6.
 - The script will connect to the specified device, perform health checks, and return a health check report and a show run text files in the json response.